Founding Partner & Criminal Defense Attorney

 Practice Areas

-Federal Criminal Defense, State Felony Criminal Defense, Military law
+Federal Criminal Defense, State Felony Criminal Defense, Military law, White Collar Defense

 Select Reported Cases